 the Contracting Party is responsible for ensuring due compliance by its and its Affiliates’ White Label Service Clients with the applicable terms and conditions of the Agreement and accepts all liabilities, losses and damages resulting from the White Label Service Client’s violation of any of the terms and conditions set out in the Agreement.

-In addition, the Contracting Party will report each white label (i.e. each White Label Service with a single commercial brand or identity) and is responsible for the payment of White Label Fees per white label provided, in accordance with the Agreement.
+In addition, the Contracting Party will report each white label (i.e., each White Label Service with a single commercial brand or identity) and is responsible for the payment of White Label Fees per white label provided, in accordance with the Agreement.

+The Contracting Party may submit a Delayed Data Fee Waiver Application Form for acceptance by Euronext.

 The Redistribution of Information to Sub Vendors

 The Contracting Party and its Affiliates are entitled to engage in the Redistribution of 1 (one) or more Information Products to Sub Vendors, subject to the Contracting Party: